Gabriel Arias Player Props: Guardians vs. Blue Jays

-Gabriel Arias -- batting .278 in his past 10 games -- will be in action for the Cleveland Guardians against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on August 8 at 7:10 PM ET.
+The Cleveland Guardians, including Gabriel Arias and his .371 slugging percentage over his past 10 games, take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Progressive Field, Wednesday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+He had a hitless showing in his previous game (0-for-3) against the Blue Jays.

 Gabriel Arias Game Info & Props vs. the Blue Jays